Londi12/nwiproject/SUPABASE_SETUP.md

-# Supabase Setup Guide for NWI Visas CRM
+# Supabase Setup Guide for Visa Flow CRM

-This guide will help you set up Supabase authentication and database for the NWI Visas CRM system.
+This guide will help you set up Supabase authentication and database for the Visa Flow CRM system.

 ## Prerequisites

 1. A Supabase account (sign up at [supabase.com](https://supabase.com))
 2. Node.js and npm installed
-3. The NWI Visas project cloned locally
+3. The Visa Flow project cloned locally

 ## Step 1: Create a Supabase Project